Techdemo/FE2-resit/README.md

 ## The assignment
 This assignment was made in response to the Frontend 2 course on CMD.
 The contents of the course revolved around progressive enhancement and the core foundations of the Javacript language.
-I choose to build a webapp in which I show that I understand the principle of Progressive enhancement.
+I choose to build a website in which I show that I understand the principle of Progressive enhancement.

 ## My product
-I choose to make a webapp in which a user can search for a meal recipe.
+I choose to make a website in which a user can search for a meal recipe.
 The user can search on ingredients or dish name.
 After submitting the request, the users gets acces to a list of recipes.
 The challenge in this assignment was to make the web app useable for every kind of user and browser.
-Even without css and Javascript, the core functionalities of this webapp still work.
+Even without css and Javascript, the core functionalities of this website still work.

 ### Styleguide
 ![Styleguide](./readmeAssets/styleguide.png)

 ## What is progressive enhancement
 Progressive enhancement concists two things.
-One, is that the user gets to use the core functionalities of your product (in my case, a webapp) regardless of the kind of browser, bandwidth and/or device.
+One, is that the user gets to use the core functionalities of your product (in my case, a website) regardless of the kind of browser, bandwidth and/or device.
 The second, is that progressive enhancement revolves about gradually improving the user experience while confirming that the client device/browser/bandwidth is capable of it.
-My plan was to progressively enhance the webapplication from the ground up.
+My plan was to progressively enhance the website from the ground up.
 So I devided the development of the product in three stages.
-This way of developing a webapp stands in contrast to Graceful degregation, in that it doesn't cater to the most advanced browsers first.
+This way of developing a website stands in contrast to Graceful degregation, in that it doesn't cater to the most advanced browsers first.

 ### Functional and reliable
-The functional and reliable stage stands for the most minimal and basic setup of the webapp.
-In this stage, the webapp always works, regardless of the client's device/browser/bandwidth.
+The functional and reliable stage stands for the most minimal and basic setup of the website.
+In this stage, the website always works, regardless of the client's device/browser/bandwidth.

 #### Server side rendering
 To accomplish the functional and reliable, I wrote a server with Express.
 The server delivered all of the data to the client using the Handlebars templating.
 In this way, the user only needs to have a html form that can submit some data the server.
 The server in return, fetches the api, formats the data and gives it back to the client.
 Working with a server gives you a huge amount of progressive enhancement points!
 No client js or css is required.
 Also, as a developer you are challenged to work more with native html api's instead of fancy bloated js libraries.